 1) How will this use your time?

 There are only so many hours in a day, so when you’re looking at an opportunity, you need to decide if this is something that will be worth your time.
 To figure that out, ask yourself what this opportunity will do for you.
 Will it grow your business somehow?
 Does it fill a current need?
 Will it enhance a skill set?
 Is it something enjoyable?
-All of these factors are important to take under consideration.
+All of these factors are important to take into consideration.

 2) What is the required investment regarding other resources?